n-mahry/ElectroMart/README.md

 - 📦 Shopping cart functionality
 - ✅ Checkout process
 - 🐳 Dockerized for containerized deployment
-- ⚙️ Ready for CI/CD with GitHub Actions / Jenkins
+- ⚙️ Ready for CI/CD with GitHub Actions
 - ☁️ Infrastructure as Code with Terraform
 - 🔐 Basic DevSecOps practices (Trivy for image scanning)
-- 📊 Monitoring with Prometheus + Grafana (to be integrated later)
+- 📊 Monitoring with Prometheus + Grafana

 ---